huahaiy/talks/conj2018/PITCHME.md

 ### Time to Bring back Symbolic AI

-- Most successful were expert systems: a network of production rules
 - (Semi)solving perception lays the foundation for symbolic AI
 - The same forces leading to the rise of DL apply to symbolic AI
   - More powerful hardware